Big Sky Conference: Protected football rivalries

 Because there are 12 teams in the conference, but each team only plays eight conference football games per year, the conference has set two "protected rivalry" games for each team.
 These rivalry match-ups are played every season, while football games against other conference teams are played twice every three years.
 Many of the protected rivalries are traditional, due to the teams either being in the same state or within close geographical proximity.
-As of July 2022, the following rivalries are protected through 2024.
+With the departure of Southern Utah from the conference, new protected rivalries were announced for 2022–2024.
+These rivalries were extended through 2027, and have not yet been updated following the announcement of conference membership changes that will occur in 2026.